- 1 can (20 ounces) unsweetened crushed pineapple

 - Sliced jalapeno peppers, optional

 - Drain pineapple, reserving juice and 1-1/2 cups pineapple (save remaining pineapple for another use).
 In a large bowl, combine 3/4 cup reserved crushed pineapple, pepper and salt.
 Crumble beef over mixture and mix well.
-Shape into 18 patties; place in two 11x7-in. dishes.
+Shape into 18 patties; place in two 11-in. x 7-in. dishes.

-- In a small bowl, combine soy sauce, ketchup, vinegar, garlic, pepper flakes and reserved pineapple juice.
-Pour half of marinade into each dish; cover and refrigerate 1 hour, turning once.
+- In a small bowl, combine the soy sauce, ketchup, vinegar, garlic, pepper flakes and reserved pineapple juice.
+Pour half of marinade into each dish; cover and refrigerate for 1 hour, turning once.

-- Grill buns, uncovered, 1-2 minutes or until toasted.
-Serve burgers on buns with spinach, remaining pineapple, bacon and jalapeno peppers if desired.
+- Grill buns, uncovered, for 1-2 minutes or until toasted.
+Serve burgers on buns with spinach, pineapple, bacon and jalapeno peppers if desired.
 Yield: 6 servings.